capactio/capact/docs/internal/argo-workflows/README.md

 # Argo Workflows investigation

 The document describes various experiments with Argo Workflows.
-The experiments are helpful for future development of Built-in Runner based on Argo.
+The experiments are helpful for future development of built-in Runner based on Argo.

 ## Prerequisites

 - Minikube
-- Docker
+- Docker - For running Argo on kind experiment

 ## Usage